Extremely Simple Streaming Forest: Discussion

-Although our experiments focus on single in-distribution tasks, SDFs' applications could be extended to solve OOD problems like distribution shift and continual learning \citep{geisa_towards_2021, van_de_ven_three_2019}.
+While our XForest experiments focus on single in-distribution tasks, its applications could be extended to solve OOD problems like distribution shift and continual learning \citep{geisa_towards_2021, van_de_ven_three_2019}.
 Technically, each extension of decision trees does not have to rely on samples from the same distribution or use the same splitting criteria.
 Old trees can also be replaced anytime if previous partitions fail to perform well on current data streams.
-Moreover, as supplemental data arrive, continual learning models could leverage SDFs to incrementally update existing tasks.
+Moreover, as supplemental data arrive, continual learning models could leverage XForests to incrementally update existing tasks (Appendix \ref{app:xor_xnor} and \ref{app:xor_rxor}).
+Finally, XForest-Zeros also exhibit another method of utilizing existing tree structures across different tasks, which even has higher efficiency.

-Overall, our method of incremental updates excels at simplicity, consistency, space efficiency, and extensibility.
+Overall, our method of incremental updating and refitting excels at simplicity, consistency, learning time and space efficiency, and extensibility.
 This approach could offer great development potentials and set a clear standard for streaming tree algorithms, focusing on real-world applications.